-Why should I reference?
-It’s the first question every student attempting a thesis asks, given the amount of effort and endless list of referencing styles.
+It’s the first question every student attempting a thesis asks.
+Not at all surprising, given the amount of effort and endless list of referencing styles.

-In simple terms, referencing is the acknowledgment of all the sources you use in your work.
+In simple terms, referencing is the process of acknowledging all the sources you use in your work.
 These could be words and ideas, facts, images, videos, audio, websites, statistics, diagrams and any other data that you have borrowed (i.e, not your own).

-Considering the existing range of referencing styles, it gets hard owing to the completely different specifications.
-While commonly known and used formats include Chicago, APA and MLA, certain universities and schools do tend to have their own styles.
+The commonly known/used formats include the Chicago Manual of Style, APA and MLA, but certain universities and schools also tend to have their own styles (OSCOLA, for example).
 To add to this, different styles also have specific requirements pertaining to what is being cited.

 Like we mentioned right at the beginning, this one’s a no-brainer.
 You might think that paraphrasing certain sentences would make it your own and therefore eliminate the need to cite.
 That’s not true, however, and it’s extremely crucial to give credit to the right source.